The homotopy theory of complete modules: Introduction

 \subsection{Contribution of this paper and related work}

 There has been a wealth of work on the various forms of completion and their interactions.
 Here we do not attempt to give a complete history, but to point out several key papers whose results are used here and which influenced our approach.
 Greenlees-May~\cite{GreenleesMay92, GreenleesMay95b} undertook research on the homological algebra of the left derived functors of $I$-adic completion and derived completion, with a particular focus on its relation with equivariant homotopy theory.
 Dwyer-Greenlees~\cite{DwyerGreenlees02} investigated derived torsion and completion (defined as certain Bousfield localizations) in a general setting using Morita theory.
 Alonso-Jeremias-Lipman~\cite{AJL} studied the derived completion in a geometric setting, and Schenzel~\cite{Schenzel03} and Porta-Shaul-Yekutieli~\cite{MGM} extended this work in the algebraic setting.
 Positselski~\cite{Positselski16, Positselski17, Positselski} has proved many results about the different forms of completions, and in particular, their relation to contramodules.
-Finally, we also note the work of Barthel-Heard-Valenzuela~\cite{BHV20} who have investigated derived completion and $L$-completion for comodules over a flat Hopf algebroid.
+We also note the work of Barthel-Heard-Valenzuela~\cite{BHV20} who have investigated derived completion and $L$-completion for comodules over a flat Hopf algebroid.
+Finally, we note the work of Lurie~\cite[\S 7]{SAG} which extends some of the previously described work to the setting of ring spectra.

 The relationship between these papers in the literature is not entirely clear - for instance, the use of $L_0^I$-completion seems restricted to authors coming from a topological standing, and contramodules from the algebraic side.
 In fact, these two notions are the same, and this observation clarifies many relations between these papers, see Section~\ref{sec:contramodules} for more details.
 As such, in addition to the main results already described in the introduction, we hope that this paper collects together various helpful statements from the aforementioned papers and provides clear connections between the topological and algebraic sides.